springernature/shunter/README.md

 Contributing
 ------------

-We maintain a developer guide to help people get started with working on Shunter itself.
+We'd love for you to contribute to Shunter.
+We maintain a [developer guide](docs/developer-guide.md) to help people get started with working on Shunter itself.
 It outlines the structure of the application and some of the development practices we uphold.

-We'd love for you to contribute to Shunter, read the [developer guide](docs/developer-guide.md) and get in touch!
 We also label [issues that might be a good starting-point][starter-issues] for new developers to the project.

 License